Nitu07642/court-app/README.md

 # court-app

-# ⚖️ Court-Data Fetcher Mini-Dashboard
+# ⚖️ Court-app Data Fetcher Mini-Dashboard

 A Python-based tool to fetch case metadata and judgments from the eCourts portal for the Gaya District Court.
 This project is a submission for Task 1 of the internship selection process.